Setting materials

 Experience the anime production process at the Gainax Animation Techniques Exhibition!

-The main permanent exhibition is the "Gainax Style Anime Making Exhibition," where you can relive the anime production process.
+The main attraction of the permanent exhibition is the "Gainax-Style Animation Production Exhibition," a facility where visitors can relive the animation production process.

 People Panel